gmukherjee/gmukherjee.github.io/Research-21.md

 ### Miscelleneous

-1) <a href='http://www.pnas.org/content/109/50/20667.abstract'><em>The rotavirus NSP1 protein inhibits IFN-mediated STAT1 activation</em></a>, Journal of Virology, 2014; With Greenberg lab of Stanford Medical School
+1) <a href='https://journals.asm.org/doi/full/10.1128/JVI.01501-13'><em>The rotavirus NSP1 protein inhibits IFN-mediated STAT1 activation</em></a>, Journal of Virology, 2014; With Greenberg lab of Stanford Medical School

-2) <a href=' '><em>Early pregnancy testosterone after ovarian stimulation and pregnancy outcome</em></a>, Fertility and Sterility, 2011 (in collaboration with  Stanford Children Hospital).
+2) <a href='https://www.fertstert.org/article/S0015-0282(11)02705-1/fulltext'><em>Early pregnancy testosterone after ovarian stimulation and pregnancy outcome</em></a>, Fertility and Sterility, 2011 (in collaboration with  Stanford Children Hospital).

-3) <a href=' '><em> First Trimester Testosterone After Ovarian Stimulation and Its Effect on Pregnancy Outcomes</em></a>, Fertility and Sterility, 2011 (in collaboration with Stanford Children Hospital).
+3) <a href='https://www.fertstert.org/article/S0015-0282(11)00105-1/abstract'><em> First Trimester Testosterone After Ovarian Stimulation and Its Effect on Pregnancy Outcomes</em></a>, Fertility and Sterility, 2011 (in collaboration with Stanford Children Hospital).

 4) Mukherjee G. <em>Book review</em> of <a href='https://www.taylorfrancis.com/books/9780429167966'>Robust Methods for Data Reduction by A. Farcomeni and L. Greco.</a> Journal of the American Statistical Association, 917, Vol 111, 2016.